open-telemetry/oteps/text/0003-measure-metric-type.md

 - Value: a floating point or integer
 - Pre-defined label values: associated via metrics API handle

-The batch measurement API shall be named `RecordBatch`.
+The batch measurement API uses a language-specific method name (e.g., `RecordBatch`).
 The entire batch of measurements takes place within some (implicit or explicit) context.

 ## Prior art and alternatives

-Prometheus supports the notion of vector metrics, which are those that support pre-defined labels.
-The vector-metric API supports a variety of methods like `WithLabelValues` to associate labels with a metric handle, similar to `GetOrCreateTimeSeries` in OpenTelemetry.
+Prometheus supports the notion of vector metrics, which are those that support pre-defined labels for a specific set of Keys.
+The vector-metric API supports a variety of methods like `WithLabelValues` to associate labels with a metric handle, similar to `GetHandle` in OpenTelemetry.
 As in this proposal, Prometheus supports a vector API for all metric types.

 Statsd libraries generally report metric events individually.
 To implement statsd reporting from the OpenTelemetry, a `Meter` SDK would be installed that converts metric events into statsd updates.

 ## Open questions

-Argument ordering has been proposed as the way to pass pre-defined label values in `GetOrCreateTimeseries`.
+Argument ordering has been proposed as the way to pass pre-defined label values in `GetHandle`.
 The argument list must match the parameter list exactly, and if it doesn't we generally find out at runtime or not at all.
-This model has more optimization potential, but is easier to misuse, than the alternative.
+This model has more optimization potential, but is easier to misuse than the alternative.
 The alternative approach is to always pass label:value pairs to `GetOrCreateTimeseries`, as opposed to an ordered list of values.

 The same discussion can be had for the `MeasurementBatch` type described here.
 It can be declared with an ordered list of metrics, then the `Record` API takes only an ordered list of numbers.
 Alternatively, and less prone to misuse, the `MeasurementBatch.Record` API could be declared with a list of metric:number pairs.